Seaplane tender: First World War

 In the Battle of Tsingtao, from 5 September 1914, the Imperial Japanese Navy seaplane carrier Wakamiya conducted the world's first naval-launched air raids from Kiaochow Bay.
-The four Maurice Farman seaplanes bombarded German-held land targets (communication centers and command centers) and damaged a German minelayer in the Tsingtao peninsula from September to 6 November 1914, when the Germans surrendered.
+The four Maurice Farman seaplanes bombarded German-held land targets (communication centers and command centers) and damaged a German minelayer in the Tsingtao peninsula from September 1914 until that November, when the Germans surrendered.

 On Christmas Day 1914, the British carried out the Cuxhaven Raid; seaplanes carried within range of their targets attacked German naval targets in the Heligoland Bight.

 These carriers had hangars for storing and maintaining the aircraft, but no flight deck as in a true aircraft carrier.
 Instead, they used cranes to lower the aircraft into the sea for takeoff and to recover them after landing.
 The ships were normally converted merchant vessels rather than specially constructed for the task.
 As aircraft improved, the problems of using seaplanes became more of a handicap.
 The aircraft could only be operated in a smooth sea and the ship had to stop for launching or recovery, both of which took around 20 minutes.
 The tender was often stationed 10 mi or so in front of the main battle fleet with the cruiser screen so that it would not fall significantly behind when it launched its aircraft.
 Seaplanes also had poorer performance than other aircraft because of the drag and weight of the floats.
 Seaplane tenders had largely been superseded by aircraft carriers in the battle fleet by the end of the First World War, although aircraft were still of minor importance compared to the firepower of naval artillery.

 The British HMS Ark Royal was a seaplane tender with a flying-off deck.
 Seaplanes could be recovered while the ship was under way through the "Hein Mat" – a sheet towed behind the vessel, once the aircraft was on the mat it was effectively stationary with respect to the ship and could be hoisted aboard.

 In the inter-war years, it was common for cruisers and battleships to be equipped with catapult-launched reconnaissance seaplanes.
 A few navies – especially those without true aircraft carriers – also acquired catapult-equipped seaplane carriers for fleet reconnaissance.